 Kalijiri, Ban jira, Vanyajiraka, Somraji, Bitter cumin are few common names of the seeds of a plant, Centratherum anthelminticum.
-The word anthelminticum in scientific name, clearly suggests the medicinal usage of plant, which is to treat parasites.
+The word anthelminticum in scientific name, clearly suggests the medicinal usage of the plant, which is to treat parasites.

 In India, the seeds of three plants are known as Kalajiri or Black cumin viz.
-Nigella sativa (Ranunculaceae), Bunium persicum (Umbelliferae) and Centratherum anthelminticum (Asteraceae).
+Nigella sativa (Ranunculaceae), Bunium persicum (Umbelliferae), and Centratherum anthelminticum (Asteraceae).

 Centratherum anthelminticum (L.) Kuntze (Fam.
 Asteraceae) Synonym Vernonia anthelmintica, is found throughout India up to 1850 meter.
-It is naturally found in Himalaya and Khasi hills.
+It is naturally found in Himalaya, and Khasi hills.
 It is often cultivated for medicinal purpose.

 The botanical name of Kaliziri / Purple Flea-bane / Achenes is Centratherum anthelminticum.
 It belongs to plant family Asteraceae.
-Below is given taxonomical classification of plant.
+Below is given taxonomical classification of the plant.

 - Kingdom: Plantae – Plants